Katty57/PhotoApp/README.md

 How to run app:

-1. Download the project via git / or zip
+1. Download the zip project
 2. Open folder
 3. Double click on .xcodeproj file